jmriesen/rust-RSM/README.md

 ## [symbol_table](./symbol_table/)
 This crate is responsible for managing:
-1. What variables are in scope.
+- What variables are in scope
-2. Variable keys and sub-keys.
+- Variable keys and sub-keys
-3. Shadowing/restoring variables.
+- Shadowing/restoring variables

 ## [interpreter](./interpreter/)
 Currently, the crate is responsible for: